Are You Financially Healthy? The 3 Numbers You Should Know

 Grads with student loans are automatically enrolled in a standard payment plan; most homeowners settle into 30-year fixed mortgages.
 And this very well could be the best financial choice for you—but have you ever considered that you might be better off with a different plan?

 “Look at each loan and see if there’s a way to attack debt more quickly by changing your payment plan,” says Kirkpatrick.
-That might mean a graduated payment plan for your student loans (or any other of these seven federal student loan repayment plans), or maybe even refinancing your mortgage, as long as you’re still able to pay it off in the same time frame.
+That might mean a graduated payment plan for your student loans or maybe even refinancing your mortgage, as long as you’re still able to pay it off in the same time frame.
 Even if you’re unsure of the changes that would suit you best, it never hurts to call your lender and ask.